spicystephy/Employee-Tracker/README.md

 ## Usage
-After dependencies have been loaded and database seeded, use integrated terminal, run node server.js to begin working prompts.
+After dependencies have been loaded and database seeded, use integrated terminal, run node server.js to begin working prompts.\
+*Usage video coming soon.*

 ## Questions